- JUST FOR POSITION DO NOT DELETE

-Liu Jin, a eunuch of the Directorate of Palace Eunuchs, is put in charge of the Twelve Integrated Divisions, the capital’s military organization.
+Liu Jin, a eunuch of the Directorate of Palace Eunuchs, is charged to administrate the Twelve Integrated Divisions, the capital’s military organization.

 Lady Xia is named empress.

-Lady Wang, empress of the late interim Jingtai Emperor, dies and is buried in the Western Hills near her late husband.
+The empress, née Wang, of the late interim Jingtai Emperor, dies and is buried in the Western Hills near her late husband.

-Having gained the favor of the young emperor, Liu Jin, the eunuch, gains control of the court.
-He forges imperial orders, prosecuting fifty-six leading officials as traitors, including grand secretaries Liu Jian and Xie Qian, and has their names shamefully posted in public.
-Those not charged are investigated by the Ministry of Personnel.
+Having won the favor of the young emperor, the eunuch Liu Jin controls the court.
+He forges imperial orders to prosecute fifty-six leading officials as traitors, including the grand secretaries Liu Jian and Xie Qian, and has their names shamefully posted in public.
+Those officials not charged are investigated by the Ministry of Personnel.
 Once crimes are determined, they will be forced to resign from their posts.
-Liu Jin also issues false orders giving all eunuchs serving as grand defenders on northern frontiers special privileges.
+Liu Jin also issues false orders giving all eunuchs serving as grand defenders in the northern regions special privileges.

-A separate residential palace called the Leopard Quarter (Bao fang) is built inside the Gate of Western Peace (Xi’an men), the west gate of the imperial city.
+A separate residential palace called the Leopard Quarter (Bao fang) is built inside the Gate of Western Peace (Xi’an men, no longer extant), the west gate of the imperial city.

-On the twenty-sixth day, as the imperial procession withdraws from the midday court audience, an anonymous memorandum of accusation detailing Liu Jin's crimes is found on the imperial causeway.
+On the twenty-sixth day, as the imperial procession withdraws from the midday court audience, an anonymous memorandum of accusation detailing Liu Jin's crimes is found on the imperial walkway.

-Liu Jin’s treachery is exposed, and he is promptly executed.
+Liu Jin’s treachery is exposed; he is promptly executed.

 An accident involving lanterns causes a fire in the Palace of Heavenly Purity (Qianqing gong).